 Changing over to a new currency affects many aspects of a citizen's daily life.
 Timely and effective communication is therefore an essential task for any Member State planning to introduce the euro, and experience shows that it is also crucial for a successful changeover.

 But communication does not stop once euro coins and banknotes are in citizens’ pockets, as the success of the single currency also depends on success in explaining its benefits and how it works to the public.

-Information campaigns on the introduction on the euro must aim to ensure that people are able to recognise and use the new currency with full confidence.
-This involves tailoring messages and tools in order to reach every citizen, including those who are most vulnerable, like the elderly, disabled people and language minorities.
-Ultimately, as when learning a new language, people should be able to ‘think’ in euro and understand values without having to convert into/from the old national currency.
+Information campaigns about the introduction of the euro aim to ensure that people are able to recognise and use the new currency with complete confidence.
+This involves tailoring messages and tools in order to reach every citizen, including those who are most vulnerable, like the elderly, disabled people and linguistic minorities.
+Ultimately, as when learning a new language, people should be able to ‘think’ in euros and understand values without having to convert into/from the old national currency.
 Communication helps citizens assimilate this new ‘language’ and identify themselves with the new currency.

-One of the guiding principles of the strategy is decentralisation and subsidiarity: since communication is more effective if it goes local, Member States have a leading role in designing and implementing the information campaign on the introduction of the euro in their country, but can count on technical and financial support from the Commission, which provides it under what is known as partnership agreements.
+Member States have a leading role in designing and implementing the information campaign on the introduction of the euro in their country, but can count on technical and financial support from the Commission, which provides it through what is known as Partnership agreements or Twinning programmes.

 Partnership agreements are voluntary working partnerships concluded between the Commission and those EU countries which are close to introducing the euro and have adopted a euro communication strategy.
 Under the partnerships, the Commission co-finances specific activities in the strategy, such as public surveys, direct mailings, advertising campaigns, publications, websites, conferences, or euro hotlines, and provides technical support and guidance.

 The Commission currently has one on-going partnership agreement with Lithuania.